 There are three different qualifications available at Key Stage 5.

-2. BTEC Level 3 Music Technology – We also offer BTEC Music Technology at The Priory School for all the Consortium students.
-Students will cover multi track recording skills, recording techniques, studio techniques and live sound.
+- BTEC Level 3 Extended Certificate in Sound Engineering – We also offer BTEC Music Technology at The Priory School for all the Consortium students.
+Students will cover studio recording techniques, mixing and mastering techniques and live sound.
 Units selected for this unit depend largely on the skills and strengths of the individual students within the group and is a very personalised course.

-3. BTEC Level 3 Extended Certificate in Music Performance – This course offers the learners an opportunity to further develop their performing or composing skills as well as developing their awareness of the music industry and events management.
+- BTEC Level 3 Extended Certificate in Music Performance – This course offers the learners an opportunity to further develop their performing or composing skills as well as developing their awareness of the music industry and events management.
+They also work in small groups developing their ensemble performance skills.

 It is possible to study two of these courses in the combination of 1 & 2 or 2 & 3.